leontoeides/google_maps/README.md

 An unofficial Google Maps Platform client for the Rust programming language.
-This client currently implements the Directions API, Elevation API, Geocoding API, and Time Zone API.
+This client currently implements the Directions API, Distance Matrix API, Elevation API, Geocoding API, and Time Zone API.

 # Welcome